oncodash/ontoweaver/docs/sections/iterable_data.rst

     The automap feature uses the same taxonomy for building up the SKG (through BioCypher) and for defining the mapping (through OntoWeaver).

-    It thus creates a one-to-one mapping of the data (the SKG withing the OWL file, in red).
+    It thus creates a one-to-one mapping of the data (the SKG within the OWL file, in red).

 Of course, this adapter will expect that the classes defined in the input